FINRA Foundation Military Spouse Fellow Profiles

 Andi is working to build a stronger network and provide Fellows with support as they go through the program and graduate.
 Her current position working for Zeiders Enterprises, Inc. as the Military Family Life Counseling, Personal Financial Counselor Provider Network Manager continues to offer FINRA Fellows an opportunity to work in the personal finance field with servicemembers and their families, and keep the position on their resume no matter where they move once they have completed their AFC®.

 "Through my interactions with the FINRA Foundation Military Spouse Fellows, I understand the difficulties and unique challenges many of them have had and look forward to helping them complete their goals through this program," Andi said.

 Andi continues to stay very involved with financial education initiatives.
-She is a volunteer with the Association for Financial Counseling, Planning and Education® (AFCPE®), and also coordinates a financial education program for middle school youth in the state of Massachusetts through the Massachusetts Financial Education Collaborative, of which she is a member.
+She is a volunteer with the Association for Financial Counseling, Planning and Education® (AFCPE®), and also volunteers on a committee focused on youth financial literacy for Massachusetts Financial Education Collaborative (MFEC).